Rate Limits Configuration

 Scope examples

-# Global: single bucket for all traffic
+# Global: one bucket for all accounted buffered Chat Completions traffic

 token_rate_limit: